 I’ve also worked on other games that were cancelled or were prototypes for new ideas.
 They were fun projects but they don’t get big fancy cover art.

 All are important parts of what I’ve done, but they are less of a passion.

 I’ve published a book on Game Development with Unity.
 The book is a little dated since it covers Unity as it existed in 2014, but most of the topics are still relevant if you’re interested in getting started in the industry.

 In addition to that book, I have helped contribute to and helped edit several books written by family members.
 You can check out my wife’s books on Amazon, Ocean Lost and Caverns Found, she writes young adult fiction.

 I have enjoyed kites since my childhood.
 There was a big field near my house that was originally going to be a shopping mall but was left undeveloped for nearly 30 years.
 Although it was muddy and covered with weeds, it was a moderately good place to fly kites.
 My parents offered small rewards for practicing piano every day, and about age 12 or so I had saved up enough practice time (about 4 months worth) to purchase a small stunt kite.
 I still have the kite and fly it occasionally, even though it is relatively small, about 30 years old with bad elastic, and has none of the modern features like standoffs.

-I still play piano, my parents started me when I was six and encouraged me through my teen years even though I frequently wanted to stop.
-Although I’m not the best at sight reading, give me some time and I can play most songs, from contemporary stuff to the classics.
+I play piano and organ, my parents started me when I was six and encouraged me through my teen years.
+Although I’m not the best at sight reading, give me some time and I can play most songs, from contemporary stuff to the classics, up through the sonata level.
 Any given week I’ll play for about 5-10 hours, often being joined by my family who prefer different instruments of guitar, flute, and violin, or performing for various groups I participate in.